-Diogo Duarte is a London-based, Portuguese image maker specialising in queer self-portraiture and psychological portraiture.
-With a background in mental health and bereavement support, his primarily photography-based practice explores themes of queerness, ego, identity, expression and repression and mental health.
+Diogo Duarte is a London-based, Portuguese image maker specialising in queer self-portraiture and psychological portraits of other people.
+With a background in mental health and bereavement support, his primarily lens-based practice explores themes of queerness, ego, identity, expression and repression and mental health.

 His personal work and the images he creates for clients evolve out of processes of psychological exploration which reveal untold stories.
-Diogo's unique perspective and collaborative approach inspire the creation of photographs that are full of meaning and personal revelation.
-Each image is more than a simple picture, it is a celebration of self.
+Diogo's unique perspective and collaborative approach inspire the creation of images that are full of meaning and personal revelation.
+Each work is a celebration of self.

 In 2018, the series he co-created with his collaborator Jessica Mitchell - ‘Sour-Puss: The Opera’ - was a finalist at Portugal’s highest-profile Photography Biennial.
 In the same year, one of Diogo’s self-portraits won 2nd place in the photography category at the FAPDA Kyoto Award and his series ‘A Prolonged Scream’ was selected as a winner in one of Life Framer’s competitions.